Satellites and shoe-leather: How investors get beyond China's dubious data

 “Therefore, China growth numbers out of some high-end brands again weren’t that indicative of China consumer health.”

-His discretionary list of data points includes travel commentary from booking platforms as well as commentary from beauty and food companies around the region pandering to Chinese travelers and customers.
+His discretionary list of data points includes travel commentary from booking platforms as well as commentary from beauty and food companies around the region pandering to Chinese travellers and customers.

 For U.S. hedge fund manager Teddy Vallee, founder of Pervalle Global, the correlations between China’s credit growth and other markets such as global crude and copper are material, so he looks at China’s base money or M1 growth.